sophiepincuskazmar/aasm/README.md

 ![Retail transaction states after you've done your work](doc/images/retail-transaction-states-after.svg)

-Adding the new state and new event will be easy; adding tests will be a little more tricky.
+## Challenge task

+If you are looking for an additional challenge, try adding tests for your new state.
 Some hints:

 - Add a new test that ensures a settled order can be refunded.
 - Add tests to one or two other states that ensure they _cannot_ be refunded.
 (You don't need to add that to _every_ other state.
 Unit testing is all about picking good examples, not about explicitly making every possible scenario happen.
 Which states might another programmer carelessly assume would allow refunding?
 Test those.)